-- 4.1 It is helpful to draw up a pastoral support plan for those individuals causing concern or who receives a diagnosis pertaining to their mental health.
+- 4.1 It is helpful to draw up a pastoral support plan for pupils causing concern or who receives a diagnosis pertaining to their mental health.
 This should be drawn up involving the pupil, the parents and relevant health professionals.
-This can include: - Details of a pupil's condition and/or worries; - Special requirements and precautions; - Medication and any side effects; - What to do, and who to contact in an emergency; and - The role the school can play eg. Meeting with pastoral assistant 2x weekly, arranging for the Pastoral Assistant to greet the pupil in the morning etc. - 4.2 The Pastoral Support Plan (PSP) process will take place with the Pastoral lead, the parents and the child if deemed appropriate.
-The PSP will be reviewed at 6 weeks (interim review) and also at 12 weeks (final review).
-The PSP will take into account teachers views, child views and parental views. - 4.3 Parents, and all staff who work with the pupil will receive a copy of each PSP at the end of each meeting.
-The Pastoral Lead should update MyConcern after each meeting.
+This can include: - Details of a pupil's condition and/or worries - Special requirements and precautions - Medication and any side effects - What to do, and who to contact in an emergency - The role the school can play eg. Meeting with pastoral assistant 2x weekly

-5. Teaching about Mental Health, Wellbeing and Pastoral care
+5. Teaching about Mental Health and Wellbeing